densechen/AReLU/README.md

     --exname EXNAME       experiment name of visdom.
 ```

-### Do a full training
+### Full training

-We provide a script for doing a full training with different activation functions, learning rates, optimizers and network structure.
+We provide a script for doing a full training with all activation functions, learning rates, optimizers and network structures.

 Just run: